Blue Green Grid

 Koala Drone Survey

-From April to June 2025, we are conducting thermal imagery drone surveys in bushland around Minmi, Fletcher and Wallsend to gather information about the potential local koala population.
-This work follows multiple koala sightings reported by community members in the area.
+From April to June 2025 we conducted thermal drone surveys in bushland around Minmi, Fletcher and Wallsend to understand koala presence in the area following recent sightings and road incidents.

 Vegetation Surveys